 EYFS (Early Years Foundation Stage)

-Although we have three separate classes, we encourage 'free flow' between the three classes and our designated EYFS outside area which is effectively an outdoor classroom.
+Although we have two separate classes, we encourage 'free flow' between the three classes and our designated EYFS outside area which is effectively an outdoor classroom.
 This free flow culture provides a great opportunity for the children to discover new friendships, build confidence and access different learning resources.

 When selecting your child's class, we will try to keep familiar faces and friendship groups together as much as possible for a smoother transition and offers piece of mind to both children and parents.
 If your child does not know anyone though, we will always make sure we find them a special group of friends to help them settle in.